Today I gave up said V G Siddhartha in letter to Coffee Day family before he went missing

 The letter written to the Coffee Day family and Board of Directors says that he regrets as he failed to create the right profitable model despite his best efforts.

 I would like to say that I gave it my all.
 I am very sorry to let down all the people that put their trust in me.
-"I fought for a long time, but today I gave up as I could take any more pressure from one of the private equity partners forcing me to buy back shares, a transaction, I partially completed six months back, by borrowing a large sum of money from a friend."
+"I fought for a long time, but today I gave up as I could not take any more pressure from one of the private equity partners forcing me to buy back shares, a transaction, I partially completed six months back, by borrowing a large sum of money from a friend."

 Cafe Coffee day owner, S M Krishna's son-in-law V Siddhartha goes missing